HuanLab/JPA/README.md

 # Part 1: Introduction and installation

 `JPA` is a comprehensive and integrated metabolomics data processing software.
 It extract both Gaussian and non-Gaussian shaped metabolic features.
 It also performs sample alignment, adduct and metabolite annotations.
 'JPA' is written in R and its source code is publicly available at <https://github.com/HuanLab/JPA.git>.
+User can refer to the folder "example" for various types of untargeted metabolomics data processing.
+The demo data files are available in the folder "Demo data" for users to try different functions.

 To install `JPA` package R version 4.0.0 or above is required, and we recommend using RStudio to complete the installation and usage of